Frequently Asked Questions

 Official trip chaperones are chosen by the director/group leader.
 If unsure, please register as an adult, and express your interest in serving as a chaperone to your director/group leader.
 She or he may change your classification once final selections have been made.

 Click on this link, follow the instructions, and sign up.

 If the school allows additional family members to travel with the group, you may sign-up each member under one trip account.

 Not only will you have 24/7 access to all of the documents presented at the trip kickoff meeting, you may make free electronic trip payments, receive payment invoices and view trip messages and notifications.

 Standard maximum occupancy in U.S. hotels is four persons to a room, but some hotels accommodate up to six.
-ED's standard practice is to place four students per room, unless the director/group leader indicates otherwise.
+Educational Destinations' standard practice is to place four students per room, unless the director/group leader indicates otherwise.
 Adults make their rooming request directly to the director/group leader.